 St. Vincent’s is an inner city parish, though most parishioners live in white suburban communities.
 2019 and 2020 events highlighted the disparate treatment of black citizens across the country.
 We are not “one body in Christ” when racism divides us.
 What can we do to dismantle it?
-Let us allow God to work through us to change hearts, practices, culture and laws.
+We educated ourselves for a year listening to webinars, reading books about racism and praying to God to work through us to change hearts, practices, culture and laws.
 Our monthly discussions about the racist history of our churches and country, helped us understand how racist policies entered every artery of our society and individual biases perpetuated the injustices.
 With the Spirit’s help we committed to work for change.

 We Have a Dream: A World Without Racism Group works to eliminate racist biases, structures and systems in our community in order to create an equitable society in our city and state.
 Through Christian discipleship we commit to